 A 2018 video reflecting on 90 years of faithful witness at Palm Beach/Reedy Creek Baptist Church on the Gold Coast, Australia.

-It was the 1920s and the southern Gold Coast was largely undeveloped accept for the main beach suburbs like Tugun and Burleigh.
+It was the 1920s and the southern Gold Coast was largely undeveloped except for the main beach suburbs like Tugun and Burleigh.
 Coolangatta had a population of just a couple of thousand people.
-Tugun Baptist commenced in the early 1920s, yet they had a vision to plant a church at Palm Beach.
+Tugun Baptist commenced in the early 1920s, yet they had the vision to plant a church at Palm Beach.
 The area was swampy and yet the government planned for great growth.
 In 1928 land was bought in 9th Avenue Palm Beach and soon after a church was established and a building erected.

 Struggle in the early years